svandegar/hashchain/README.md

 # Hashchain

 ## Introduction
-`hashchain` is a Python package developed to join the easiness of Python with the security of blockchain to certify that your important records haven't been tampered.
+`hashchain` is a Python package developed to join the ease of use of Python with the security of blockchain to certify that your important records haven't been tampered with.

 The core module creates a hash chain, attesting that no record can be tempered one saved.
 The blockchain module save a proof of your hashchain permanentely in the most secured way.
 Then, it's impossible to alter the haschain without causing a discrepancy with the blockchain.